hyperevolnet/Terminator/README.md

 ## Acknowledgement
 Thank [Alex Yanko](https://x.com/LeopolisDream) for posting this work on X ([twitter](https://x.com/LeopolisDream/status/1804627325583327358)), which attracts more attention.
-Harvie Zhang independently conducted this project, which commenced in October 2022 and received 1/4 of its funding from Innovation and Technology Fund.
+Harvie Zhang independently conducted this project, which commenced in October 2022 and received 1/4 of its funding from others.
 Our code is learned from [ccnn](https://github.com/david-knigge/ccnn).
 We hope our `Terminator` could promote the exploration of novel network architecture.

 ## Dicussion